-- salt and pepper (roughly 1 teaspoon each, per pound)
+- salt and pepper (roughly 1 teaspoon each, per pound of chicken)

 Katsu Station (3 wide bowls)